Skip to main content

 • Challenges: Requires decryption keys for each file, making forensic analysis more complex.

 • MOBILedit Forensic: While MOBILedit Forensic can extract the physical image, decrypting the individual files requires knowing or obtaining the specific keys for each file.
 Even though it may be possible to get a physical image, if the image is re-imported and is encrypted, it will result in a “failed to import” notification.
-MOBILedit Forensic PRO+ can bypass FBE in certain cases.
+MOBILedit Forensic ULTRA can bypass FBE in certain cases.

 File-Based Encryption with Metadata